The Neurobiology of Pain & Opioids

 May 2020

-Nicole Mercer Lindsay is awarded a NIH F32 Ruth L. Kirschstein Postdoctoral Individual National Research Service Award (NRSA).
+Dr. Nicole Mercer Lindsay is awarded a NIH F32 Ruth L. Kirschstein Postdoctoral Individual National Research Service Award (NRSA).
 Nicole received a perfect score of 10!
 Congrats, Nicole!
 The purpose of the Kirschstein-NRSA postdoctoral fellowship is to enhance the research training of promising postdoctoral candidates who have the potential to become productive, independent investigators in scientific health-related research fields relevant to the missions of the participating NIH Institutes and Centers.

 March 2020